Diversified Trust Co Has $1.29 Million Stock Holdings in Fortive Corp (NYSE:FTV)

 Diversified Trust Co grew its position in shares of Fortive Corp (NYSE:FTV) by 11.2% during the third quarter, according to its most recent disclosure with the Securities and Exchange Commission.
 The institutional investor owned 16,956 shares of the technology company’s stock after purchasing an additional 1,701 shares during the quarter.
 Diversified Trust Co’s holdings in Fortive were worth $1,292,000 as of its most recent SEC filing.

 Several other hedge funds have also recently made changes to their positions in the company.
 Vanguard Group Inc. boosted its stake in shares of Fortive by 1.1% during the second quarter.
 Vanguard Group Inc. now owns 23,027,291 shares of the technology company’s stock valued at $1,558,027,000 after purchasing an additional 253,327 shares in the last quarter.
-Capital Research Global Investors lifted its stake in shares of Fortive by 86.4% in the first quarter.
-Capital Research Global Investors now owns 8,936,013 shares of the technology company’s stock worth $493,179,000 after acquiring an additional 4,142,947 shares during the period.
-Bank of New York Mellon Corp lifted its stake in shares of Fortive by 22.5% in the second quarter.
-Bank of New York Mellon Corp now owns 2,629,774 shares of the technology company’s stock worth $177,930,000 after acquiring an additional 483,220 shares during the period.
+Capital Research Global Investors boosted its stake in shares of Fortive by 86.4% during the first quarter.
+Capital Research Global Investors now owns 8,936,013 shares of the technology company’s stock valued at $493,179,000 after purchasing an additional 4,142,947 shares in the last quarter.
+Bank of New York Mellon Corp boosted its stake in shares of Fortive by 22.5% during the second quarter.
+Bank of New York Mellon Corp now owns 2,629,774 shares of the technology company’s stock valued at $177,930,000 after purchasing an additional 483,220 shares in the last quarter.
 Bessemer Group Inc. lifted its stake in shares of Fortive by 1.8% in the second quarter.
 Bessemer Group Inc. now owns 2,519,270 shares of the technology company’s stock worth $170,454,000 after acquiring an additional 45,492 shares during the period.
 Finally, Charles Schwab Investment Management Inc. lifted its stake in shares of Fortive by 1.5% in the second quarter.
 Charles Schwab Investment Management Inc. now owns 1,356,344 shares of the technology company’s stock worth $91,771,000 after acquiring an additional 19,599 shares during the period.
 86.33% of the stock is currently owned by hedge funds and other institutional investors.

 In related news, Director Steven M. Rales sold 5,000,000 shares of the company’s stock in a transaction on Thursday, August 27th.
 The stock was sold at an average price of $70.88, for a total transaction of $354,400,000.00.
 Also, SVP Patrick K. Murphy sold 37,882 shares of the company’s stock in a transaction on Thursday, July 30th.
 The stock was sold at an average price of $72.50, for a total value of $2,746,445.00.
 Following the sale, the senior vice president now owns 38,841 shares of the company’s stock, valued at approximately $2,815,972.50.
 The disclosure for this sale can be found here.
 In the last 90 days, insiders have sold 8,857,144 shares of company stock valued at $627,156,617.
 Corporate insiders own 12.60% of the company’s stock.